Let It Go (Keyshia Cole song): Background

 "Let It Go" was written and produced by rapper Missy Elliott and originally intended for singer Fantasia Barrino's self-titled second album (2007).
 A song about female empowerment and failed relationships that talks about "letting go" of a relationship if one partner is not there for the other, and is not interested in showing love or respect, it failed to make the final tracklisting.
-After Elliott played the song to Cole she decided she wanted to record it for her second album Just like You.
-On their collaboration, Elliott later: "I tried to hurry up past it cause I felt Keyshia wouldn't want it.
+After Elliott played the song to Cole she decided she wanted to record it for her sophomore album.
+On their collaboration, Elliott later said: "I tried to hurry up past it cause I felt Keyshia wouldn't want it.
 She said she wanted to work with me and I really didn't know what kind of direction she wanted to go in.
 But as soon as the chords came on she was like, 'Wait-wait-wait stop!
 Stop!'
 She was like all, who record is that?
 I was like, well [Fantasia] had too many records on her album so I couldn't take it.
 And she wanted it."